mandrewcito/mandrewcito/README.md

 ### Hi there 👋
 - 📜 Data Science master, Computer science degree and Higher Technical Certificate system administrator.
 - 🔭 I’m working as AI/CV Researcher and development lead at DTBird&DTBat and as a freelance developer.
-- 🌱 I’m learning Rust
+- 🌱 I’m learning Rust and complex problem solving (Master degree, UNIR)
 - 👯 I’m not looking to collaborate on any project for now.
 But always open to listen and join new adventures.
 - 🤔 I’m looking for help with ... in fact any contribution is welcomed.
 - 💬 Ask me about skate and computer science.
 My favorite topics are Computer vision, machine learning and software architecture.